-- College Democrats Meetings*: Tuesdays at 7 p.m. in 1315 Jamrich Hall.
+- College Democrats Meetings*: check back in the fall.
 You can also check out their Facebook page at "NMU College Democrats" or e-mail firstname.lastname@example.org.

-- College Republicans Meetings*: Wednesdays at 8:30 p.m. in 235B LRC.
-You can also check out their Facebook page at "NMU College Republicans" or www.nmurepublicans.com.
+- College Republicans Meetings*: check back in the fall.
+You can also check out their Facebook page at "NMU College Republicans".

-- Marquette Ending Hunger*: Sundays at 7 p.m. in the Gant/Spalding Lobby.
+- Marquette Ending Hunger* and the Food Recovery Network: check back in the fall.
 To find out more, check out their Facebook page at "Marquette Ending Hunger," which is a great source for updates about meetings, volunteer opportunities, and events.
 If you would like to be added to their mailing list, please send an e-mail to email@example.com.

-- Social Justice Committee: Their goal is to create awareness and action in the Northern community.
-This year our theme is the criminal justice system.
+Social Justice Committee: Their goal is to create awareness and action in the Northern community.
 We create educational events, promotions, and talks centered on how the criminal justice system interacts with issues of social justice.
 Check for meeting/community/event updates on their Facebook page at "NMU Social Justice Committee."

 *Attend a meeting to find out about civic engagement opportunities.
 The meeting itself will not count towards civic engagement, but any events will count towards civic engagement.